-Founders Day is celebrated each year as a reminder of the vision, courage, and faith of the College's foundress Mother Xavier Mehegan (1825 - 1915), who also found the Sisters of Charity of Saint Elizabeth in 1859.
+Founders Day is celebrated each year as a reminder of the vision, courage, and faith of the College's foundress Mother Xavier Mehegan (1825-1915), who also founded the Sisters of Charity of Saint Elizabeth in 1859.

 At a time when a college education seemed an unrealistic hope for all but a few women, Mother Xavier, along with Sister Mary Pauline Kelligar, the College's first president, and other determined Sisters, bravely asserted that the day for providing higher education for all women had come.
 In 1899, with a student body of six, the College of Saint Elizabeth was officially approved as an institution of higher education for women.